Pages

 Then I had my headless chicken moment.
 "I'll start a new blog" I said.
 I was alone, so nobody said "No, you fool, there are already enough blogs" so my Christchurch Earthquake Resources Blog was born.
 I placed it on a domain name I already had and made it with Wordpress.
 Why Wordpress?
 I don't know how to use wordpress.
 Why even a blog?
 I'm building a directory ... in retrospect I think it's because I already had a single blog page.

 I worked on this for a couple of hours til around midnight & went to bed.
-This morning when I woke up I was a bit more logical and said "Bruce, you make directories.
+This morning when I woke up I was a bit more logical and said "Julia, you make directories.
 You've got 9 of them, this is a collection of links, why not make a directory?" so 5 minutes later I had my Christchurch Earthquake Resources Links Directory set up and 10 minutes after that I had the links duplicated.
 I now have the blog page, the blog and the directory ...
 I think I'll leave them all up for now until I work out how to glue my head back on.

 On the plus side, I now have a useful list of resources for peole needing help with canterbury or wanting to offer help.
 The red cross website has been overloaded since the earthquake.
 A posting of mine about this found someone who has plenty of bandwidth and is now trying to contact them to offer help (Their phones are overloaded too).